From taking the test to different driving rules, here is a guide to your driver’s license. Let’s get you started!

 Public services like the bus, metro, and train might be a more economical choice.
 Or if you live in a busy city, even getting occasional rides from Uber or Lyft might be a good alternative to car ownership.

 Others opt for more eco-friendly modes of transportation.
 Many people walk, cycle, or use bike shares that provide exercise and accessibility.
 They also leave a smaller environmental footprint.
-With the expensive cost of ownership, sharing the family car or taking alternate travel can be the way to go.
+With the expensive cost of ownership, sharing the family car, or taking alternate travel can be the way to go.

-Road Rules Around the World
+Hitting The Road Around the World

 Requirements for acquiring your license vary throughout the world.